Chesters Bridge: Second bridge

 The second bridge was much larger and the new eastern abutment was a far more lofty affair than before, with splayed wing walls both north and south of the bridge's actual line.
 This abutment, its massive rectangular stones lifted into place using the lewis holes which are a feature of their upper surface, were held together with long iron ties channelled into the masonry to reinforce the front face.
 The lewis-holes widen as they penetrate.
 The lewis consisted of a split wedge which, after being inserted in the hole, was widened out to lock into it by the insertion of a strip of metal between the two halves of the wedge.
 The hook of the crane was then passed through the head of the lewis and the stone was ready for lifting.
 From this solid abutment there sprang an elegant bridge with four arches supported on three substantial river piers, 34 ft apart.
 Its overall length was 189 ft and was intended to take a road carriageway.
 Few voussoirs (wedge-shaped stones from arches) have been found, but there is sufficient other evidence in the form of cornice blocks, grooved to take vertical parapet slabs, and angled mouldings, to show that the bridge was of stone, although others state that the second bridge had a timber superstructure.
 This second bridge seems to date from the early 3rd century [others give AD 162-5 or AD 206].
 There is no evidence for any further repair or alteration to the bridge after that date.
 There is a male fertility symbol carved into the northern face of the eastern abutment.

+Reinterpretation of the site

+In 2024, a major reinterpretation of the site was published.
+The bridge was again seen as of wood and the worn cornice stones, the only evidence ever of a stone bridge, were reassigned to the southern abutment, which was now seen as a wharf.
+Carts were loaded directly from barges at the wharf, which was the head of Roman navigation of the North Tyne.
+The site was seen as a major logistics base for supporting Roman invasions of Scotland.

 Excavation

 In the early 19th century Nathaniel Clayton, owner of Chesters House and Estate, moved hundreds of tons of earth to cover over the last remains of the fort as part of his parkland landscaping, thereby creating a smooth uninterrupted grassland slope down to the River Tyne; he collected, before they disappeared, a number of Roman artefacts which he preserved in the family.
 However his son John Clayton, a noted antiquarian, removed all his father's work, exposing the fort, excavating, and establishing a small museum for his finds.
 John Clayton also made excavations at Housesteads Fort, Carrawburgh Mithraic Temple, and Carvoran, amongst others.

+In the 1980s the site was re-excavated, leading to wear on the surface of the cornice blocks being discovered.
+This led to the bridge being reinterpreted from having been a wooden to a stone bridge.